 You may create an annual increase program to gradually raise your contribution rate each year.
-If you are automatically enrolled, your Employer may automatically increase your contributions annually until your contributions reach a maximum of 8.00% and you will receive notice prior to the change taking effect.
+If you are automatically enrolled on or after 12/01/2017, your Employer may automatically increase your contributions annually until your contributions reach a maximum of 8% and you will receive notice prior to the change taking effect.
 If you are uncertain how this plan provision impacts you, please consult the Plan Administrator.